vmarinescu/lambda-blueprint/README.md

 Runs all e2e-tests (test-files with `e2e`-suffix)   in the project.

 **Tip:**
-To run *-tests for a specific domain, simply go into its package and run the same test-commands there.
+To run `*-tests` for a specific domain, simply cd into its package and run the same test-commands there.

 ---